Risk Management / Risk Management System

 We have established Speak Up so that any Pigeon Group employee who suspects that a violation of corporate ethics, etc. (compliance violation) may occur or is occurring in the course of business activities can report the issue to a Speak Up office or seek consultation about the issue there.
 Pigeon personnel are advised about Speak Up and how to use it through compliance education.

-In FY2019 the Speak Up office received one report of compliance violations.
+In FY2020 the Speak Up office received 3 reports of compliance violations.

 The following three lines are available as contact points.